 The incubation period for rabies is the time delay between the entry of the virus into the body and the appearance of symptoms.
 This period can vary from 2 weeks to several months, and even up to a year.
 In humans, this period usually varies from 20 to 90 days.
 The duration of the incubation period depends, among other things, on where the person has been bitten and the severity of the bite.
 As such, symptoms appear quicker if a person is bitten in the head or neck, or if he or she has serious bites in several places.

-Indications of the presence of rabies in animals
+Signs of the presence of rabies in animals

 Treating the disease